-This is the federal government's basic grant program.
-Pell grants range from \$200 to \$4731 for full-time students.
+The Federal Pell grant program provides need-based grants to low-income students.
+Pell grants range from \$287 to \$5550 for full-time students.
 Use the FAFSA to apply for a Federal Pell Grant.
 Students with a Bachelor's degree are not eligible.